jump to navigation

 Corinne Mentzelopoulos > the Greek owner of a French winery July 7, 2007

-Posted by grhomeboy in Wine & Spirits.
+Posted by grhomeboy in Wine And Spirits.

 So what would you have for lunch at Le Cirque with a bottle of one of the world’s greatest red wines, Chateau Margaux ‘99?
 If you were the chateau’s owner, Corinne Mentzelopoulos, you’d have the wine decanted, then order a cheeseburger with onions and french fries.